-Instead, I learned about taxes as a four-year-old girl on Halloween night.
+Instead, I learned about taxes as a five-year-old girl on Halloween night.

-Dressed in a dapper Peter Pan outfit, my five-year-old self bounded into the house, nursing a little bit of a sugar rush and gleefully dumped my candy loot on the floor.
+Dressed in a dapper Peter Pan outfit, my five-year-old self bounded into the house.
+Nursing a little bit of a sugar rush, I gleefully dumped my candy loot on the floor.

 As the family dogs came running to inspect both the noise and smell, I threw my body over the colorfully wrapped treats as if my life depended on it.

 Thankfully, the dogs quickly lost interest, and I relaxed my stance to take stock of my inventory, hoping I’d received a ginormous supply of Milky Ways, Twix and Snickers.

 Little did I know a much larger threat cast his shadow over my hard-earned candy.

 As I began organizing my sweet treats, an arm reached from behind my shoulder and snatched a fun-size bag of Skittles from my pile.

 “What?”
 I sputtered, trying to jump up and grab the bag from his hands before he could down the treat in one mouthful.

 “Well, you were able to go out trick-or-treating because your mom and I took you and your sister.
 So, we should be able to enjoy some of the treats,” he explained, an amused look in his eye.

 Obviously, my four-year-old brain didn’t entirely understand the complexities of taxation (although this definitely felt as if it were without representation), but it laid the groundwork for future financial conversations.